trdownie/ucd-cv-website/README.md

 - [Bootstrap 4.1.3](https://getbootstrap.com/) was used for layout, responsiveness and some styling.
 - [Google fonts](https://fonts.google.com/) were used to import the two fonts used, Montserrat and Roboto.
 - [Font Awesome](https://fontawesome.com/) was used for some icons to ensure an aesthetic look.
-- [ICONSFLOW](https://iconsflow.com/) was used for some icons to ensure an aesthetic looks.
+- [ICONSFLOW](https://iconsflow.com/) was used for some icons to also ensure an aesthetic look.
 - [Hover.css](https://ianlunn.github.io/Hover/) was used to grow the links throughout the page.
 - [Canva](https://www.canva.com/en_gb/) was used to edit the image and some icons before importing into Gitpod.
 - [Figma]( https://www.figma.com/) was used to create the wireframes and mockups during the design process.